49 Degrees North Ski Resort is a ski area located in the state of Washington in USA. The resort is in the town of Chewelah, WA.

 We recently ranked all of Washington's ski resorts, so you can see where 49 Degrees North stacks up against all its nearby ski hills!

 49 Degrees North is a part of the INDY Ski Pass system.
 This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the group.

-49 Degrees North's slopes see on average 288 inches (113 cm) of snowfall a year.
-That is almost 24 feet a year!
+49 Degrees North's slopes see on average 288 inches (7.3 meters) of snowfall a year.
+That is almost 24 feet every year!

 49 Degrees North Ski Resort Elevation